-- Mr. Tako Escapes – Mr. Tako and his wife saved over 50% of their salary every year and reached financial independence at 38.
-He left the rat race in 2015 and is enjoying more time with his sons.
+- Mr. Tako Escapes – Mr. Tako and his wife saved over 50% of their salary for years and reached financial independence at 38.
+He left the rat race in 2015 and he is enjoying more time with his sons.

 - Think Save Retire – Steve started his FI journey a little later in life at 34.
 He just achieved his goal and retired from his IT career.
 He is still very busy with other projects, though.

 - Our Next Life – Mr. and Mrs. ONL is on a mission to retire in late 2017.
 They are saving over 70% of their after tax income!
 That’s fantastic.
 They plan to retire in 2017!

 - Go Curry Cracker – Jeremy and Winnie left their high tech jobs to travel the world in their early 30’s.
 I think they will mostly be in Taiwan in 2017.